melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 }
 ```

-What it does?
-If distance between an object and the nearest grid time is greater than `1/8`, just don't quantize the object.
+What does it do?
+If the distance between an object and the nearest grid time is greater than `1/8`, just don't quantize the object.
 Otherwise do base quantizing.

 Our small program to test the tool: